 Similarly, the Romans worshiped Fortuna Primigenia (“Firstborn” in Latin) because they viewed her as the origin of all things, the one who created the natural world which then fell into order by chance.

-Ingeniously, the author of this ode in Colossians focused upon the meanings which can be gleaned from the first word of Gen 1:1, “in the beginning of” (bereshith).
+Ingeniously, the author of this ode in Colossians focused upon the meanings which we can glean from the first word of Gen 1:1, “in the beginning of” (bereshith).

 Using four meanings of the Hebrew preposition be (“in,” “by,” “for,” and “through”), the hymn writer amplified “in the beginning of” by the report that all things were created “in” Christ, “by” Christ, “for” Christ, and “through” Christ.